ling-sn/deletion_rate/README.md

    * Output .tsv files are saved in the same directories as the realigned .bam files
 ### Tools used in contaminant removal script
 * **pysam** is used to read lines from .bam files AND call the `pileup()` method to access bases/deletions across all reads at given genomic coordinates
-  * In other words, assuming that each read in a .bam file is horizontally stacked (such as in IGV), `pileup()` takes a vertical "slice" (`PileupColumn`) at the position designated by each genomic coordinate.
-In each of these slices, there is a list of reads (`PileupRead` objects).
+  * In other words, assuming that each read in a .bam file is vertically stacked (such as in IGV), `pileup()` takes a vertical "slice" (`PileupColumn`) at the position designated by the genomic coordinate.
+Within this slice, there is a list of reads (`PileupRead` objects) containing the number of bases/deletions.
 ### When do I use this pipeline?
 This is used after running the STAR realignment script (`realignGap.py`).
 You can either start from the working directory that contains the `realignments` folder OR copy the `realignments` folder to a new directory.
 ### Understanding the calculate_dr SBATCH